siuyin/present-learning-typescript/README.md

 1. present-typescript-concurrency.slide
  covers concurrency with async functions and the await keyword.

-I ran the presentation from a docker container thus:
+I ran the presentations from a docker container thus:
 ```
 present -http 0.0.0.0:3999 -orighost 127.0.0.1
 ```